flim-labs/spectroscopy-py/docs/v1.1/index.md

     <img src="../assets/images/screenshots/channel_type_closed.PNG" alt="Channel type selection" width="200px">
 </div><br>

-Moving downwards, on the left side of the GUI, you can set the channel connection type.
+Moving downwards, on the left side of the GUI, you can set the channel connection type input field.
 Specify whether you will connect to the channels of your FLIM LABS acquisition card via USB or SMA cable.
 The software will then select the appropriate firmware accordingly.